thmxv/tx-lang-cxx/README.md

 ### To consider
 - Fix 'could be const' warnings with containers when elements are const
-- constexpr (needs support from stdlib for allocation, codecvt and from_char)
 - use char8_t and u8string_view (needs libfmt support)

 ## Roadmap/TODO list